 Anyone who gives false identification or a false name to law enforcement while they are detained or under arrest, commits a first-degree misdemeanor which is punishable up to 365 days in jail and a $1,000 fine.

 If anyone is adversely affected by the use of his or her name, the crime is a third-degree felony which is punishable up to 5 years in prison and a $1,000 fine.
 For example, if Bob really says his name is Sam and Bob is arrested, charged, and convicted under Sam’s name and Sam can’t find a job because this conviction is popping up on a background check, then Bob can be guilty of committing this crime.
 Additionally, a court may order Bob to give restitution to Sam.Contact the Law Office of Roger P. Foley, P.A.

 These charges can be defended.
 Our attorneys will seek to aggressively defend your case.
-If you are being charged with this crime, call our law offices to schedule a free initial consultation.
+If you are being charged with this crime, call our law offices to schedule a free 20 minute phone consultation.
 We want to find out as much as you know so we can put together a defense for your case.
 We will take depositions of the individuals involved to find out what was observed.
 We will fight your case all the way to trial; however, not every case can be won.
 Sometimes the wisest thing to do is to negotiate a plea deal.
 Our attorneys will still keep on working for you by trying to convince the prosecutor and judge to change the charges or reduce the sentence.
 Whatever your situation may be, our attorneys will fight to get you the best outcome.
 Call today so we can get to work helping you.